gravity182/dotfiles/docs/README.md

 ./.config/yadm/bootstrap
 ```

 The bootstrap scripts, which you can find in [.config/yadm](../.config/yadm), will configure your shell and install all the required utils.
-I recommend you to look at the scripts yourself and adjust setup to your liking before running.
+I recommend you to look at the scripts yourself and adjust the setup to your liking before running.
 High chances are you don't need everything I use.